Expat Exchange

 When we asked people about industries and career opportunities in Varna, they reponded:

 "Foreigners often find work in Varna in a variety of industries, such as hospitality, tourism, retail, and IT.
 Many foreigners also work as English teachers, translators, and interpreters.
 Other popular jobs for foreigners include working in the service industry, such as bartending, waiting tables, and working in hotels.
-Additionally, there are opportunities for foreigners to work in the manufacturing and construction industries," commented one expat who made the move to Varna.
+Additionally, there are opportunities for foreigners to work in the manufacturing and construction industries," said one expat who made the move to Varna.

 What is life like in Varna?